-Ina Garten’s Coconut Cupcakes ~ these easy-peasy tender cupcakes are topped with the most insanely delicious coconut cream cheese frosting ~ it’s no wonder they were super popular at her famous Barefoot Contessa shop, and they’re perfect for all kinds of spring flings!
+Ina Garten’s Coconut Cupcakes are easy-peasy tender white cupcakes topped with the most insanely delicious coconut cream cheese frosting ~ it’s no wonder they were super popular at her famous Barefoot Contessa shop!

 These classic cupcakes were crowd pleasers year after year in Ina’s Barefoot Contessa shop on Long Island, and I’m so not surprised.
 They’re easy to make and really there’s not a single bad thing I can say about them.
 The batter is easy to throw together and the cupcakes bake up with perfect little domes.
 The frosting is to die for, it has the tang of cream cheese without being overpowering.
 And who can resist big fluffy mounds of coconut?